nf-core/rnaseq/docs/usage.md

 ### HISAT2

  To change the `--mp` parameter of HISAT2, we have added 2 params `hisat2_mp_min` and `hisat2_mp_max`.
-If you scpecified only of of those, the fefault value will be used for the other (6 for max, 2 for min).
+If you specified only one of those, the default value will be used for the other (6 for max, 2 for min).

 ## Reference genomes